Exhibiting at Formnext Frankfurt, 19 – 22 November 2024

 Cost: £4 per part

-PolyMorphic moulding is not only the fastest and least wasteful prototyping method but allows multiple engineering plastics for the part in this case.
+PolyMorphic moulding is not only the fastest and least wasteful prototyping method but allows multiple engineering plastics for the part in this case to be used in a vacuum forming process.
 It also allows for instant production once the prototype is approved.
 No new production tooling is needed.
 Then, once your production run is finished, you can use the tooling for another geometry.
 This will enable digital stock infrastructure with no need to store moulds.

 Subscribe to our newsletter